All About Your Parrot’s Feathers

 Progesterone is produced by the ovaries of birds as they go through their reproductive period.

-When I worked with penguins, one of my biggest problem was failure of the birds to molt.
+When I cared for captive penguins, one of my biggest problem was failure of the birds to molt.
 Birds that did not molt also did not reproduce, so I suspected that their problem was due to the way the artificial light they received affected their circadian rhythms.
 I found that the only hormone that would cause these birds to go through a normal molt was a long-acting form of progesterone called Depopovera.
 This may have occurred because progesterone is known affect the blood LH level of birds.

 Thyroxine (thyroid hormone)